-What Causes Constipation and How to Stop It
+What Causes Constipation & How to Relieve It

 Have you gone “number two” today?
 Yesterday?
 The day before that?
 In conventional medicine, the baseline requirement for regularity is three bowel movements a week.
 However, a better sign of a truly healthy gut is pooping one to three times a day.

 Regular bowel movements are a key indicator of a properly functioning digestive system, yet roughly 12% to 19% of the population of North America, as many as 63 million people, suffer from constipation, resulting in about $235 million in medical costs a year.

 Our elimination system is built to remove toxins and waste from our bodies.
 When you don’t eliminate it regularly, these toxins are stuck sitting in your intestines, potentially being absorbed back into the bloodstream via a leaky gut.
 The waste in your intestines sits idle, producing bacteria that can disrupt the balance of healthy flora in your gut and lead to inflammation.

 Although constipation symptoms are very easy to spot, the cause of your irregularity could be due to a number of factors including an underlying health condition, medications, or your diet and lifestyle.
 Let’s go more in-depth about what causes constipation and what you can do to get relief naturally.

 When you think about constipation you likely describe it as the feeling of needing to go number two and not being able to empty your bowels.
 However, the medical definition of constipation is having fewer than three bowel movements in a week.

 Bowel patterns are different for everyone.
 Some people have bowel movements several times a day while others may only go once or two times a week.1 As long as you stay consistent with whatever your bowel pattern is, there’s nothing to worry about.
 Even the occasional constipation is very common and typically not serious.
 2